Wizna/Wizna.github.io/_posts/Learning/Review/2019-09-03-Machine learning.md

 ## Ensembles

-- Combine multiple models' predictions to produce a final result
+- Combine multiple models' predictions to produce a final result (can be a collection of different checkpoints of a single model or models of different structures)

 # Convolutional neural network